Vinrach/CLARANS_Algorithm/README.md

 # Description:
 Re-implemented the CLARANS clustering algorithm in Python for spatial data analysis, using Matplotlib for visualization.
 Demonstrated strong analytical and programming skills in machine learning model training and data mining.

+#Problem Statement:
+In the context of university admissions, it is essential for institutions to understand the patterns and relationships between the number of students applying, the number of acceptance letters issued, and the actual enrollment figure.
+This can help universities optimize their admission strategies, manage resources, and predict future enrollment trends.

+The problem involves clustering universities based on two primary factors:
+1. Number of applications accepted by each university.
+2. Number of students who enrolled after receiving acceptance letters.

+The goal is to group universities into clusters that exhibit similar behavior in terms of these two variables, helping identify patterns such as which universities have higher conversion rates and which ones struggle with enrollment despite a high number of acceptance letters.